felixbiessmann/MLFD/README.md

 # MLFD
-With this repository I try to leverage machine learning for Approximate Functional Dependency (AFD) detection, based on Philipp Jung's Master thesis at Beuth University of Applied Sciences, under the supervision of Prof. Felix Biessmann.
+This repository started out as the codebase for my master thesis, titled "Robust Machine-Learning Approaches for Efficient Functional Dependency Approximation", which I've written at Beuth University of Applied Sciences under the supervision of Prof. Felix Biessmann.

+The code changed substantially ever since.
+If you're interested in the thesis' state of the repository, have a look at the `abgabe` branch.

 ## Installation
-The repo requires python version 3.7.3 -- this is due to `datawig`'s dependency with mxnet.
+The repo requires python version 3.7.10.
+More recent python versions are not supported, mainly the `shap` and `AutoGluon` dependencies prevent this.

-To clone the project and install dependencies, do as follows:
+Run the following commands to clone and install the dependencies:

 ```
 git clone https://github.com/felixbiessmann/MLFD